Chronic Obstructive Pulmonary Disease

 Chronic obstructive pulmonary disease (COPD) refers to a group of lung diseases that can interfere with normal breathing.

-The causes of COPD are not fully understood, but the most prevalent risk factor of COPD is cigarette smoking, the American Lung Association said.
+The causes of COPD are not fully understood, but the most prevalent risk factor of COPD is smoking.
 Nearly 80 percent of COPD deaths are caused by smoking.
-Other causes such as air pollution and occupational exposures may play a role, especially when combined with cigarette smoking.
+Other causes, such as air pollution and occupational exposures, may play a role, especially when combined with smoking.
 Heredity may also be a factor in some patients' emphysema and is important in a rare form due to alpha 1 anti-trypsin deficiency.

 Nearly 13 million Americans suffer from COPD, according to the American Lung Association, and 24 million U.S. adults have evidence of impaired lung function, indicating an under diagnosis of COPD.
 COPD is also the third leading cause of death in the U.S.